23mayuran/Randomized-Password-Generator/README.md

    I am not able to exit the first while loop that asks for password length.
-   I also wrote the combination of IF and elseif statements so that the randomly generated password picks up atleast one of the slection criteria beacuse i manuall have the concatinations built I also wasnt able to put screenshots within the Readme
+   I also wrote the combination of IF and elseif statements so that the randomly generated password picks up atleast one of the slection criteria beacuse i manually have the concatinations built I also wasnt able to put screenshots within the Readme